bashup/jqmd/README.md

 * Extensions are shell scripts written using `jqmd` functions to create different markdown processing and/or jq support tools.

 #### Filters
 Filters are programs that build up a single giant jq pipeline, and then act as a filter, typically taking JSON input from stdin and sending the result to stdout.
 If your markdown document defines at least one filter, and doesn't use `RUN_JQ` or `CLEAR_FILTERS` to reset the pipeline, it's a filter.  `jqmd` will automatically run `jq` to do the filtering from stdin to stdout, after the *entire markdown document* (and anything it `INCLUDE`s) have been processed.
-If you don't want jq to read from stdin, you can use `JQOPTS -n` within your script to start the filter pipeline without any file input.
-(Similarly, you can use `JQOPTS -- somefile` to force jq to read input from a specific file instead of stdin.)
+If you don't want jq to read from stdin, you can use `JQ_OPTS -n` within your script to start the filter pipeline without any file input.
+(Similarly, you can use `JQ_OPTS -- somefile` to force jq to read input from a specific file instead of stdin.)

 #### **Scripts**